 After you’ve tested and adjusted your spa water’s alkalinity and pH levels, the next step is to check your water’s hardness.
 Hardness refers specifically to the amount of calcium and magnesium in the water.

 Too little chlorine in your spa will give bacteria a foothold; too much chlorine could irritate spa users and potentially damage some spa parts.
-The test strip you used to check other levels will also indicate if your spa contains too much, too little, or just enough chlorine.
-The chlorine range should be between 1.5 and 3 PPM.
-Typically, adding chlorine powder to your water every other day will keep your spa water within range, but always test to ensure you add the proper amount.
+Your test strip will indicate if your spa contains too much, too little, or just enough chlorine.
+The chlorine range should be between 1.5 and 3 ppm.
+If you need more help determining how to raise or reduce free chlorine in your hot tub, check your spa owners manual, or contact your Hot Spring Spas dealer.

 At Hot Spring®, we believe that the time you spend in your spa should be the best part of your day.
-That’s why we work hard to simplify the hot tub water maintenance process, whether you choose a chlorine system or another water care option.
-To inquire about hot tub pricing, request a quote.
+That’s why we work hard to simplify the hot tub water maintenance process, whether you choose the Freshwater Salt System, FROG® @ease® In-Line Sanitizing System, or another water care option.
+To inquire about hot tub pricing, you can request a quote here.